 At UC San Diego Health, our nationally recognized gastroenterologists provide comprehensive, innovative and compassionate care.
 And, because our physicians are on the frontline of gastroenterology research, patients have access to some of the latest technological advances, treatments and therapies available.

 Our digestive system is made up of the digestive tract — a series of organs from the mouth to the anus — that help the body break down and absorb food to create energy.
 Gastroenterology focuses on the causes, prevention, diagnosis and treatment of diseases of the digestive system, including the esophagus, stomach, small intestine, colon and rectum, pancreas, gallbladder and bile ducts.

 General gastroenterologists at UC San Diego Health have extensive training in identifying the signs and symptoms of digestive system problems, including:

 - Difficulty swallowing

 Diagnosing your symptoms accurately is the first step to successful treatment for digestive problems.
-In order to reach a diagnosis, a thorough and accurate medical history will be taken by your doctor, noting your symptoms.
+To reach a diagnosis, your doctor will take a thorough and accurate medical history and note your symptoms.
 A physical exam is also done to help assess the problem more completely.
 Your physician may need to

 investigate further by using lab tests, imaging tests or endoscopic procedures, where a thin camera is used to

 investigate inside the body, like: